The million-dollar question that I get asked all the time is: can I subdivide my property?

 With that said, the focus of this article is on whether you can and not if you should.

-Whether you can or not is going to depend on a number of factors including, your land dimensions.
+Whether you can or not is going to depend on a number of factors including, your land dimensions and your ability to comply with things such as car turning circle and parking requirements and many others.

 If there are restrictive covenants on your title, neighbourhood precedent and of course council regulations such as planning overlays.